 We are experiencing extremely high demand for urgent same day appointments today.
+We also have GPs off today with unplanned sickness absence.
 Our teams are working really hard to safely manage the high demand as best we can.
 If you have an urgent problem today please use community pharmacy or NHS111 if you are able to.
 We want to ensure our appointments are reserved for those most at need.
-Please call 01904 404100 as our prioryCARE form has been turned off (other than the tile to request repeat prescriptions and fit notes).
+Please call 01904 404100 as our prioryCARE form has been turned off

 We have a team of first contact Mental health practitioners, they are specially trained clinicians who can offer support and advice about a wide range of mental health symptoms.
 If you select "mental health problem" when using the prioryCARE form your request may be actioned by a member of the Mental Health practitioner team.